 President Zachary Taylor died on July 9, 1850, from a mysterious illness.
 Some speculated at the time that Taylor was poisoned, with his wife becoming the prime suspect.
 While historians still don't agree on a cause of death, they do agree that the First Lady did not murder the president.

 Taylor ended up falling violently ill after attending an event for the Washington Monument.
-He ended up eating some raw fruit and milk.
-At the time of his sickness, chloera outbreaks were common.
+He had eaten some raw fruit and milk.
+At the time of his sickness, cholera outbreaks were common.
 The disease easily spread throughout Washington's sewers.
-Conspiracy theorists chalk up his death to an assassination at the hands of pro-slavery Southerners.
-Taylor's wife was already severly ill by the time they arrived at the White House, so she delegated most of the First Lady duties to her daughter.
+But conspiracy theorists chalk up his death to an assassination at the hands of pro-slavery Southerners.
+Taylor's wife was already severely ill by the time they arrived at the White House, so she delegated most of the First Lady duties to her daughter.